stdstring/SourceCodeAnalysis.v2/README.md

 1. **SourceCodeCheckApp.Analyzers.BadFilenameCaseAnalyzer** analyzer check if file has the type with name that match the filename without extension.
 If there is no such type, but there are types with names which mismatch by letter case only, than such situation are considered as error.
 If file contains type, which matches by name and types which mismatch by letter case only, than such situation are considered as warning.
 If file contains only types which mismatch by name, than such situation are considered as warning.
 1. **SourceCodeCheckApp.Analyzers.CastToSameTypeAnalyzer** analyzer finds cast expression with type `T` to the same type `T`.
 Some casts are considered as errors (e.g. cast to `string`), other - as warnings.
 1. **SourceCodeCheckApp.Analyzers.NonAsciiIdentifiersAnalyzer** analyzer find all identifiers with non ASCII letters in their names.
 All such identifiers are considered as errors.
+1. **SourceCodeCheckApp.Analyzers.StringInterpolationExprAnalyzer** analyzer find all string interpolation expressions.
+All such identifiers are considered as errors.